samclarke/sceditor.com/content/documentation/custom-bbcodes.md

 To add a new BBCode, use the `sceditor.formats.bbcode.set()` function.

+<span class="Label Label--important">Important:</span> When creating or updating
+a BBCode, it must be done before creating an instance of the editor, e.g. before calling `sceditor.create()`.

 <span class="Label Label--warning">Warning:</span> This function will update any existing BBCode with the same name.

 `sceditor.formats.bbcode.set()` takes two arguments, `name` and `bbcode`.